Ever get tired of seeing the same old teaching routines?

 Think of the project as their final, comprehensive assessment.
 Whereas small tests or the completion of individual tasks are cumulative assessments.
 Just remember, your evaluation criteria must be clear so students know what they’re being graded on.

 Oh, and one more thing.
 The project-based approach works best with a lot of relevant supplemental material like the resources found on FluentU.
-By adding a mixture of real-world videos, natural dialogues and relevant course content, you can revitalize your English lessons and give your students the learning material they need to succeed.

 3. Lexical Syllabus